 Clay County was formed in 1861 from Cherokee County and was named for Henry Clay, Kentucky's famed statesman.
 The town was built around the historic two story Clay County courthouse constructed in 1888.
 The town of Hayesville was incorporated on March 12, 1913.
 The first mayor of Hayesville was S.E.
 Hogsed.

 Located in the Southwestern corner of North Carolina and Northeastern corner of Georgia, Lake Chatuge, inviting mountains and a charming downtown square you will be sent back into a time when you knew your neighbors, and church and school were the top of the social calendar.
 This tight knit community is steeped in traditional values.
 Evenings are spent sitting on the porch and gazing at the stars or going out to the many gatherings, festivals and events of dancing, music and good country cooking.
-Cultural opportunities abound as you can enjoy community theater, concerts, John C. Campbell Folk School where you can attend free Friday-night concerts by groups with names like The Georgia Potlickers and The Dismembered Tennesseeans.
+Cultural opportunities abound check the CCCRA's Friday night Concert Series schedule to see when they have free live music on the square.
+Catch a great show at the Peacock Playhouse our local community theater, or check out John C. Campbell Folk School where you can attend free Friday-night concerts by groups with names like The Georgia Potlickers and The Dismembered Tennesseeans.
 The crafts shop at this internationally known folk school features the juried work of more than 300 local and regional artists.
-Let's not forget our many art studios, crafts, auctions, book stores, and our museum.
+Let's not forget our many art studios, crafts, auctions, quant stores, and our museum.

 Although there are many townships including Brasstown, Warne, Fires Creek, Shooting Creek, Elf, and Tusquittee.
 There is only one 'town' in Clay County.